Shail-26/401-Uauthorized/README.md

 This is simple BMI calculator.

-In this, you have to input the value like weight and height and it will give you your BMI and then provide you some other information.
+In this, you have to input the values like weight and height and it will give you your BMI and then provide you some other information.

-if you are overweight then how much weight you would required to loose to come under the normal condition, etc.
+For example, if you are overweight then how much weight you would required to loose to come under the normal condition, etc.

 Regards,